moreishi/email-parser-cmd/README.md

 - ✨Magic ✨

 Patterns used:
-- SOLID, DTO, Serivice & Repository
+- SOLID, DTO, Service & Repository
 - Some PHPUnit tests are demonstrated